 While Apple smartphones seem less affected by the problem.

 These plots, together with a thorough explanation of what we did, are presented in a paper that we recently uploaded to ArXiv.org https://arxiv.org/abs/2009.04878 (click here to download the PDF).
-We are also extending our experiments to the classical fingerprint-vs-image comparison, and we are including DSLR cameras in the study: the extended paper is going through peer review and will hopefully be published soon.
+We are also extending our experiments to the classical fingerprint-vs-image comparison.
+We are including DSLR cameras in the study.
+The extended paper is going through peer review and will hopefully be published soon.

 We invite you to download and read the paper, and of course, let us know if you spot something wrong!
 As soon as we have new updates, we’ll inform you on our blog, so keep following us.